millsks/k8s-cluster-build/docs/homelab-dns-host-naming-cheatsheet.md

 This document describes how to:

 1. Use a Synology NAS (DSM) as the DNS server for a homelab.
-2. Implement a Norse‑themed naming scheme for Kubernetes, Proxmox, storage, and services.
+2. Implement a Norse‑themed naming scheme for Kubernetes, Proxmox, storage, and services, **with role identifiers in hostnames**.
 3. Configure forward and reverse DNS zones for the `172.16.0.0/24` network and `home.arpa` domain.

 ## 1. Design Overview